angular/router/docs/content/getting-started.md

 </html>
 ```

-This is a pretty typical angular app, except the `ng-viewport` directive.
+This is a pretty typical angular app, except the `ng-outlet` directive.
-`ng-viewport` is like `ng-view`; it's a placeholder for part of your app loaded
+`ng-outlet` is like `ng-view`; it's a placeholder for part of your app loaded
 dynamically based on the route configuration.

 So how do we configure the app?
 Let's open `app.js` and find out.
 Add this to the file: